scottgriv/Palm-Tree/README.md

 **Palm Tree** is a web based CRM application with Google Business Review email request capabilities.

  * Keep track of your Customers in a digital format - ditch the pen and paper!
- * Send marketing emails out, including emails requesting Google Business Reviews!
+ * Send marketing emails out, including emails requesting Google Business Reviews.
  * Directly open a Review window on your Google Business page with a click of a button within the email.

 -------